wednesday-solutions/service-picker/README.md

 <img width="504" alt="pick-stack" src="https://user-images.githubusercontent.com/114065489/236762803-3e8d6b67-bcf8-4ff3-a70c-a43424ca1457.png">

+After selecting the stack, you need to give a name for your selected stack and the `picky` will add some suffix to it.
+Later on, that name will be your stack's name.

-The complete tutorial is given below.
+The complete stack initialization tutorial is given below.

 https://user-images.githubusercontent.com/114065489/236762965-ff6b9dab-e357-4c17-b57f-1ec09cdfb440.mp4